hthuz/ece374/regexp.md

 Languages accepted by NFAs are closed under concatenation, union, kleene star.

-CFLs are closed under union, concatenation and Kleene star but not under intersection
+CFLs are closed under union, concatenation and Kleene star but not under intersection nor complement